quickapps/docs/en/developers/blocks-api.rst

     Block.<handler>.<event-name>

-In this way plugins are able to "handle" an unlimited amount blocks.
+In this way plugins are able to register and "handle" an unlimited amount blocks.
 For instance when rendering a block the ``Block.<handler>.display`` event is automatically triggered and the Plugin which defined that block should catch the event and render the given block.

 As the same event names are triggered for different blocks within the same "handler", you should use block's ``delta`` property for distinguish between each